chainstack/docs/docs/subgraphs/quickstart.md

      * Enter a **Name** for the subgraph.
      * Select the **Project** that you want to assign your subgraph to.
      * If you are creating an Elastic subgraph, click **Add subgraph**.
-     * If you chose to set up a **Dedicated indexer**, click **Send request**.
+     * If you are creating a Dedicated indexer, click **Send request**.
 This will send an email to the Chainstack support team and they will contact you with the next steps.

 ## Install the Graph CLI